Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 ### `@job`

 A `#!Python @job` in quacc is an individual compute task.
 In the context of an HPC environment, this can typically be thought of as a compute task you would normally submit as a single job to the scheduler.
-For instance, a structure relaxation would be its own job.

 ### `@flow`

 A `#!Python @flow` in quacc is a collection of one or more jobs.
 It defines the logic of the workflow, connecting the output of one job to the inputs of one or more other jobs.
-Not all workflow engines strictly require the use of a `@flow`, but it is included in the recipe definitions as a matter of interoperability.
 As a general guideline, the flow should not contain computations beyond those of the underlying jobs or subflows.

 ### `@subflow`

-A `#!Python subflow` in quacc is a special kind of dynamic subworkflow.
-Specifically, a subflow is any workflow that returns a list of job outputs and where the number of jobs to be called is not necessarily known until runtime.
+A `#!Python @subflow` in quacc is any workflow that returns a list of job outputs and where the number of jobs to be called is not necessarily known until runtime.

 === "Parsl"